theozsnowman/nura24/README.md

 - We are NOT resellers.
 We have high performance servers, located in the major cloud providers datacenters.

 ## Installation
-1. Your hosting must have Composer and give you shell access (SSH) and ftp access outside your "public" folder.
+Your hosting must have Composer and give you shell access (SSH) and ftp access outside your "public" folder.

-2. ``composer create-project nuradev/nura24 nura24``
+1. ``composer create-project nuradev/nura24 nura24``

+This will **download latest version** of Nura24 suite on your server.
 The last argument ("nura24") is the root folder where application will be installed.
-You can use any folder name.
+You can use any folder name (must not exists).
+**It is strongly recommended to install the suite in a folder outside your public folder**.

-3. Go to "myfolder', rename '.env.default' to '.env'.
-Edit this file and set your app name, app url and database credentials.
+2. Go to "nura24' (or folder name where you download thge suite). **Edit '.env' file and set your app name, app url and database credentials**.

+3. ``cd nura24``

+(change directorty to your folder where you download the suite)

+4. ``php artisan install``

+This will **install and setup** your suite: create tables, add core data into tables, create administrator account.
+You will be prompted to set administrator credentials (name, email and password).

+5. **Move folders and files inside "public" folder to your server public folder** (for example: "public_html" if you use Apache Web Server).
+*Note: If you have access to server configuration, you can keep "public" folder inside your application folder but you must configure your web server to directs all requests to your application's public/index.php file.*

+6. **Give write access** (chmod 777) to this folders:
+- Inside your application folder: "**/bootstrap/cache**" and all folders inside "**/storage**" folder.
+- Inside your public folder: "**/uploads**" folder.

+7. (optional).
+If you have modules that require cron jobs (eCommerce module for example), you must setup cron job in your hosting account to run every minute.
+More details:  [Setup Laravel Cron](https://laravel.com/docs/8.x/scheduling#running-the-scheduler).

-Note: If your hosting do not provide Cmposer / SSH access, you can use our high performkance cloud hosting on our hosting services: [Clevada Cloud Hosting](https://clevada.com/nura24-hosting).
-We can also install / setup your Nura24 Suite on your domain for FREE.
+**Note: If your hosting do not provide Composer / SSH access, you can use our high performance cloud hosting on our hosting servers: [Clevada Cloud Hosting](https://clevada.com/nura24-hosting).
+We can also install / setup your Nura24 Suite on your domain for FREE if you choose to host your website to us**.

-## Contributing

-Thank you for considering contributing to the Nura24 Suite!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities